-In 2020 (effective July 15, 2021), the Company entered into four interest rate swaps with a total notional amount of \$200.0 million, maturing on July 15, 2029.
-The Company receives variable rate interest payments based upon one-month U.S. dollar LIBOR, and in return the Company is obligated to pay interest at a weighted-average interest rate of 0.90%, plus a spread.
-This effectively converted the borrowing rate on an amount of debt equal to the outstanding notional amount of the interest rate swap from a variable rate to a fixed rate.
+As of October 31, 2022, the Company has various interest rate swaps with a total notional amount of \$1,150.0 million, maturing between March 11, 2024 and July 15, 2029.
+The Company will receive variable rate interest payments based upon one-month U.S. dollar SOFR, and in return the Company will be obligated to pay interest at a weighted average fixed interest rate of 2.50%.
+This effectively will convert the borrowing rate on an amount of debt equal to the notional amount of the interest rate swaps from a variable rate to a fixed rate.